 - Locate the slot of the blind slat that gets fastened into the clip.
 Start by flipping the blinds upside down, followed by punching one hole on the upside down.
 This will make the blind structure straightened enough to be hung again.

-- As an alternative, you can simply use a paperclip for repairing the broken slot.
+- As an alternative, you can simply use a paperclip for repairing the broken slat.
 Finish off by fixing the blind back into its headrail.
-This can also be done with the help of a sturdy tape.
+This can also be done with the help of a sturdy or heavy-duty tape.

 Fixing Bent Slats Of A Vertical Blind